lgtipton4/Novel-to-EPUB/README.md

 OR

 Make sure you have the following dependencies installed:
-1) BeautifulSoup
+1) BeautifulSoup (pip install beautifulsoup4)
-2) ebooklib
+2) ebooklib (pip install EbookLib)
-3) validators
+3) validators (pip install validators)
-4) Requests
+4) Requests (pip install requests)
-5) google-auth/api libraries
-To install them: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib beautifulsoup4 EbookLib validators requests
+5) google-auth/api libraries (IF you want to use the Kindle Email function) To install them all: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib beautifulsoup4 EbookLib validators requests

 The compiled EPUB file will be outputted in the same directory.